peterzhou84/sinopia/README.md

 It allows you to have a local npm registry with zero configuration.
 You don't have to install and replicate an entire CouchDB database.
 Sinopia keeps its own small database and, if a package doesn't exist there, it asks npmjs.org for it keeping only those packages you use.

 <p align="center"><img src="https://f.cloud.github.com/assets/999113/1795553/680177b2-6a1d-11e3-82e1-02193aa4e32e.png"></p>

+## What's the difference

+### Allow users to update the user password by their own

+When user logined to the system, a button 'ChangePassword' will appear beside the 'Logout' button.

+For plugin uesrs, the auth plugin should implement the setpwd (or set_pwd) function.

 ## Use cases